ibm-cloud-docs/vpc/about-placement-groups.md

 {: #limitations-placement-groups-for-vpc}

 * The VPC must exist before you create a placement group.
 If the VPC isn't created before you create a placement group, you receive an error and the placement group isn't created.
 * The quotas have a set limit and can't be adjusted.
-For information about placement group quotas, see the placement group quotas section in [Quotas and service limits](/docs/vpc?topic=vpc-quotas#placement-group-quotas).
+For more information about placement group quotas, see the placement group quotas section in [Quotas and service limits](/docs/vpc?topic=vpc-quotas#placement-group-quotas).

 ## Restrictions
 {: #restrictions-placement-groups-for-vpc}